 Let’s take a closer look:

-• Digestive Imbalances: When harmful bacteria outnumber beneficial ones in the gut, digestion slows down, which can contribute to constipation.
-Maintaining a balanced microbiome through proper nutrition and supplementation is key to preventing this issue.
+- Digestive Imbalances: When harmful bacteria outnumber beneficial ones in the gut, digestion slows down, which can contribute to constipation.
+Supporting a balanced microbiome through proper nutrition and supplementation is key to preventing this issue.

 The Role of Probiotics in Canine Digestion